Primary stage of socialism: Further developments

+From the perspective of CCP theorists, China needed to develop its industrial base during the primary stage of socialism in order to resume the development towards the "highest ideal of communism", which the CCP constitution states "can be realized only when socialist society is fully developed and advanced."
 When asked how long the primary stage of socialism would last, Zhao replied "[i]t will be at least 100 years [...] [before] socialist modernization will have been in the main accomplished".
 The state constitution states that "China will be in the primary stage of socialism for a long time to come".
-As with Zhao, Jiang believed that it would take at least 100 years to reach a more advanced stage.
-In January 2021, CCP General Secretary Xi Jinping said that for China to "advance from the primary stage to a higher one, it is necessary to fully build a modern socialist China and basically realize socialist modernization".
+As with Zhao, Jiang believed that it would take at least 100 years to reach a more advanced stage, stating it will "will take at least a century to complete this historical process."
+Jiang added that following the primary stage of socialism, "a much longer period of time to consolidate and develop the socialist system" will be needed, and that attaining communism during this period "will require persistent struggle by many generations, a dozen or even several dozen".